harelba/q/README.markdown

 * Python with the sqlite3 module installed.
 The module is a part of standard Python 2.5 and up.

 ## Installation
-* No installation is required - Just put q in the PATH.
+* No real installation is required - Just put q in the PATH.

 **NOTE:** If you're using Python 2.4, then you will have to install the sqlite3 package for q to work.